tcr/tagr/README.md

 * **el.emit(_type_, _args..._)**
 * **el.setMaxListeners(_count_)**

 Note that Tagr does not have a mechanism to propagate an event to itself and its ancestors.
-(It probably should.)
+(Though maybe it should.)

 #### Element children